33 - False sharing

 Concept node: see the DAG and glossary entry 33.

 You partitioned the table.
-Each thread writes its own disjoint slice.
+Each thread folds its own disjoint slice into its own accumulator.
 The work is balanced.
-The speedup is… 1.2× on 8 cores.
+The speedup is… 0.4× - the parallel version runs slower than a single thread (measured 0.26-0.42× across the four reference machines)1.
 Where did the parallelism go?

 Probably to false sharing.